Rules and Regulations

 2.1 Leasing Application

 Rentals for less than 30 days are prohibited by the Mountain River East Declaration.
-Prior to leasing any unit for more than a 30 day period, the owner must submit a leasing application to the Management Company and the leasing application must be approved by the Board of Directors.
-Any rental without an approved leasing application will result in the eviction of the occupant of the unit and fines assessed to the unit owner.
+Prior to leasing, or allowing use of, any unit for more than a 30 day period, the owner must submit a leasing application to the Management Company and the leasing application must be approved by the Board of Directors.
+Family members are exempt.
+Any lease/use without an approved leasing application will result in the eviction of the occupant of the unit and fines assessed to the unit owner.

 2.2 Falsification of Information

-No lessee shall be allowed to have any pets without prior written approval of the Board of Directors.
+No lessee/user shall be allowed to have any pets without prior written approval of the Board of Directors.

 2.4 Firewood for Leased Units

-The unit owner must ensure that leased units have an adequate supply of firewood at all times during the winter months.
-If a leased unit’s wood bin is empty between November 1 and March 31, the Association will fill the bin and bill the owner directly.
+The unit owner must ensure that leased/used units have an adequate supply of firewood at all times during the winter months.
+If a leased/used unit’s wood bin is empty between November 1 and March 31, the Association will fill the bin and bill the owner directly.

-No more than 2 vehicles are allowed per leased unit.
+No more than 2 vehicles are allowed per leased/used unit.
 No commercial vehicles allowed.

 No dog shall be allowed anywhere at Mountain River East unless permission for the dog has been granted in writing by the Board of Directors for the time period that the dog is on the Mountain River East property.